aiijazfatima/dev-heatwave-genai/generate-content/generate-content.md

 ## Task 2: Summarize text using in-database LLMs

-1. Define the text that you want to summarize:
+1. Define the text that you want to summarize, and click **Enter**:

     ```bash
     <copy>set @text="<TextToSummarize>";</copy>